-First, I purchased my materials and let them sit in our house for a week so the wood could acclimate to our home (the key is letting it expand or contract before it’s on the wall, since if you nail it in and then it contracts or expands on the wall you’re left with cracked or bowed molding).
+First, I purchased my materials and let them sit in our house for a week so the wood could acclimate to our home (the key is letting it expand or contract based on your home’s humidity before it’s on the wall, since if you nail it in and then it contracts or expands on the wall you’re left with cracked or bowed molding).
 I bought the standard 3 5/8″ crown from Lowe’s because it appears to be what the previous owners installed in our other rooms (every room except for the guest bedroom, playroom, and Clara’s room have crown already – so we thought finishing off those spaces would make the whole house feel equally upgraded).

 Each 8ft, pre-primed piece was about $9.50 so, including a couple of extras to cover my butt, my total material cost was $72 (I ended up getting to return some, but I’ll get to that soon enough).

-The other thing I bought at Lowe’s was the Kreg Crown-Pro.
+We already had a saw and nail gun on hand, but we did purchase the Kreg Crown-Pro.
 I had read great reviews of it and considering my love of the Kreg Jig, I figured it was worth the $30 price tag to give it a go.
 Spoiler alert: I love this thing (perhaps it and my Jig can be sister wives or something).
 And no, they haven’t twisted my arm to say this.
 They don’t even know I bought it yet.

 Once assembled (which takes all of five minutes) it looks like this.
 It’s basically a platform on an adjustable angle so you can cut your crown molding at the same angle that it will sit against the wall.
 Sounds simple, and it is, but this is a huge help when it comes to cutting crown (it was getting my wood to stay at this angle while cutting it last time that gave me hours of trouble).

 To find the angle the cutting guide should be set at Kreg includes an Angle-Finder tool so you can determine the “spring angle” – or the angle at which the crown tips away from your wall.
-Apparently most moldings sit at either 38°, 45° or 52°.
+Apparently, most moldings sit at either 38°, 45° or 52°.
 Mine was 38°.

 Then you just use the red guide on the underside of the Crown Pro to match.
 Now the cutting guide is ready to help you cut.